 Research, Rethink and Redefine

-The affordances of platforms, the variability of mediums, multimedia formats, innovations in media culture and the evolution of trends and memes have reshaped the ways in which social media is utilized by political parties, lobby groups and other actors.
-The emergence of the hybrid media system (Chadwick, 2017) whereby news or any public interest content flows across digital platforms and is re-interpreted and reconstructed by a range of actors, constitutes a new mediated space and generates new norms and communicative practices.
+The affordances of platforms, the variability of mediums, multimedia formats, innovations in media culture and the evolution of trends and memes have reshaped the ways in which social media is utilised by political parties, lobby groups and other actors.
+The emergence of the hybrid media system (Chadwick, 2017), whereby news or any public interest content flows across digital platforms and is re-interpreted and reconstructed by a range of actors, constitutes a new mediated space and generates new norms and communicative practices.

 Definitions of political advertising that overlook the material and technological reality of how platforms are used by political actors can only offer limited protections for fair and transparent elections.
-If what regulation seeks to prevent is the manipulation of the media environment by the best resourced, there is a pressing need to reconceptualise the resourcing of political and electoral campaigns in such a way that reflects new, and evolving communication practices.
+If what regulation seeks to prevent is the manipulation of the media environment by the best resourced, there is a pressing need to reconceptualise the resourcing of political and electoral campaigns in such a way that reflects new and evolving communication practices.

 - Chadwick, A. (2017).
 The hybrid media system: Politics and power.
 Oxford University Press.